mlrun/mlrun/docs/install/remote.md

 Before you begin, ensure that the following prerequisites are met:

-1. Python:
+1. Applications:
-   - Python 3.7
+   - Supports pip and conda
-   - pip 22.x or later
+   - Recommended pip 22.x+
+   - Python 3.8

 2. Install MLRun locally.

     You need to install MLRun locally.
 Make sure the that the MLRun version you install is the same as the MLRun service version.
 Install a specific version using the following command; replace the `<version>`  placeholder with the MLRun version number (e.g., `1.0.0`):

     ```sh
     pip install mlrun==<version>